acst52/AshleyST-Portfolio/README.md

-# 02-Challenge-Professional-Portfolio
+# 02-Challenge-Professional-Portfolio: AshleyST-Portfolio

 ## Hello again!

 Welcome to README file #2!
-Still not sure what these are supposed to contain!
-In this very fun challenge, we built a portfolio page from scratch using only html & CSS. _Nostalgic af!_
+In this very fun challenge, we built a portfolio page from scratch using only html & CSS. _Nostalgic!_
 It is hosted by GitHub Pages [here](https://acst52.github.io/02-Challenge-Professional-Portfolio/).

 ## Building a Professional Portfolio Using only HTML & CSS